gAbelli/ytup/README.md

 This will open up a TUI that allows you to import data from a recently uploaded video (if you want).
 After that, you will be able to specify the title, description, tags, category, privacy status and upload time of your video.
 Finally, you can press the "Upload" button to finalize the upload.
-If you add the `-r` flag, the program will not request the list of recently uploaded videos (which costs 100 API quotas), but instead read it from a local cache.
+If you add the `-r` flag, the program will not request the list of recently uploaded videos (which costs 100 API quotas), but instead it will read it from a local cache.

 ## Default settings